BelaPlatform/bela-online-course/lectures/lecture-1/README.md

 Running the examples in this course assumes that you have a [Bela Starter Kit](https://shop.bela.io/products/bela-starter-kit) or [Bela Mini Starter Kit](https://shop.bela.io/products/bela-mini-starter-kit).

 This lecture does not require any other electronic hardware.
 However, other lectures will make use of sensors and other components.
-See [../lecture-0/](Lecture 0) for a list of recommended parts.
+See [Lecture 0](../lecture-0) for a list of recommended parts.

 ## Further reading